toficzko/TitaniumMC/OPTIONS.md

-### Just a list of the config options I added in my custom patches:
+### Just a list of the config options I added in my custom patches: (NOT YET WORKING)

 #### titanium.yml
 - Toggle sand dupe fix: `settings.experimental.allow-sand-dupe`